 Acceptance offers more expensive than average auto insurance rates across the board, offering the highest price for two out of three sample drivers for which we pulled quotes.
-It does not offer the absolute highest rates for some risky drivers, such as one with a DUI; even so, there are often other insurers available that offer significant savings compared to Acceptance.
+It does not offer the absolute highest rates for some risky drivers, such as one after a DUI; even so, there are often other insurers available that offer significant savings compared to Acceptance.
 And for those with clean driving records, Acceptance customers can expect to pay 38% more than the average rate we found for a similar profile.

 We compared Acceptance with three companies: The General, another insurer popular among high-risk drivers; plus Geico and Progressive, two national auto insurance companies.
 All prices refer to the costs of a six-month insurance policy, with a "pay upfront" discount applied where possible.